-- h.
-Inverter Efficiency: As entered by Approved Vendor.
-If blank a default of 96% will be used. - i.
-Degradation: 0.5% per year.
-Alternative degradation rates will not be accepted. - 4.2.
-Applicants can choose a lower number if their also use an alternative capacity factor determines that a lower number, which may be larger than the standard or PVWatts capacity factor, if such a selection was obtained using a custom software tool designed to calculate such capacity factors or calculated by a professional engineer.
-Approved Vendors can always choose a number lower than the standard, PVWatts, or alternative capacity factor if they determine it is appropriate.
-Any arrays (i) with an azimuth greater than 270 or less than 090, (ii) with a tilt of greater than 80 degrees, or (iii) that do not meet the Minimal Shading Criteria may not use the standard capacity factors and must either use the PVWatts estimate or approved alternative capacity factor. - 2.3.2.
-Any proposed alternate capacity factor that is calculated using a proprietary third-party software tool will require may be subject to audit by the Program Administrator.
-This may include a requirement that the Approved Vendor-to provide a copy of the third-party software tool with appropriate licenses to the Program Administrator as well as providing all inputs to the tool in a manner which will allow the Program Administrator to replicate the generation claimed.
-The This will only be required on a case-by-case basis as determined by the Program Administrator will accept who will conduct both random and targeted audits of alternate capacity factors on a case by case basis after reviewing the methodology used to determine such alternate capacity factor. - 3.4.3.
+- Criteria may not use the standard capacity factors and must either use the PVWatts estimate or alternative capacity factor. - 3.
+Any proposed alternate capacity factor that is calculated using a proprietary third-party software tool may be subject to audit by the Program Administrator.
+This may include a requirement that the Approved Vendor provide a copy of the third-party software tool with appropriate licenses to the Program Administrator as well as providing all inputs to the tool in a manner which will allow the Program Administrator to replicate the generation claimed.
+This will only be required on a case-by-case basis as determined by the Program Administrator who will conduct both random and targeted audits of alternate capacity factors. - 4.
 The Administrator will evaluate systems using non-standard technologies such as bifacial panels or seasonally adjusted tilt on a case by case basis. - 5.
 Any capacity factor that is approved for Part I of an application will be the maximum capacity factor that the system may use even if changes to the final as-built system would result in a higher capacity factor.
 However, any changes to the system between the Part I and Part II approval that would lower the capacity factor will result in a capacity factor reevaluation and the new, lower capacity factor must be used.